sajib-4414/sajib-4414/README.md

 I am experienced Software Engineer with passion to deliver software solutions.
 I specialize in backend development, CI/CD deployment, and have strong knowledge of frontend technologies.

+Here are some highlights of my experience.
-* Over four years of expertise in Backend technologies in Python Django REST , Nodejs Express Backend
+* Over 5 years of expertise in multiple **Backend** technologies including Spring boot, Python Django REST , Nodejs Express Backend
-* Highly skilled in SQL (MySQL, PostgreSQL), MongoDB, Agile methodologies, and Git.
+* Highly skilled in **Databases** such as SQL (MySQL, PostgreSQL), MongoDB, Agile methodologies, and Git.
-* Experience in deployment to Linux servers, CI/CD deployment on using Jenkins, Github Actions, AWS (EC2, S3, Codepipeline, Kubernetes), Github.
+* Successfully **deployed applications** to Linux servers, CI/CD deployment on using Jenkins, Github Actions, AWS (EC2, S3, Codepipeline, Kubernetes), Github.
-* Developed features for frontend Applications in React, Vuejs, Bootstrap.
+* Strong background in **frontend Applications** in React, Vuejs, Bootstrap.
-* Strong background in software testing, code reviews, and documentation.
+* Extensive expe in software testing, code reviews, and documentation.

 Eager to collaborate on innovative projects, cutting edge technologies and explore new opportunities in the tech world.